wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

 ## Getting Started

 ### Prerequisites
-Your application needs to support Java 8 or above.
+* Java 8 or above
+* Spring Boot 2.3.0 or above

 ### Step 1: Initialize Your Project